qaqcvc/fcad_pcb_new/README.md

 The size of the via is too small.
 0.31,0.13 is acceptable

 Another possible reason is ill-defined vias.
-E.g. a micro via is defined as burried via can also cause this problem.
+E.g. a micro via is defined as a burried via can also cause this problem.

 ## 3.4 No shape added
 Could be a via issue.
 Could try change micro vias to through hole vias.